 Before entering private practice, Maria served as an assistant district attorney at the Philadelphia District Attorney's Office, where she tried hundreds of preliminary hearings and trials.

-Maria is an ordained Reverend and serves on the legal staff of the Enon Tabernacle Baptist Church in Philadelphia, a 15,000+ member congregation.
+Maria is an ordained Reverend of the Enon Tabernacle Baptist Church in Philadelphia, a 13,000+ member congregation.
+She also serves on boards and volunteers with various community organizations.

 Lawyer on the Fast Track, The Legal Intelligencer and Pennsylvania Law Weekly (2008)